Pages from the book, "The Philosophy and Science of Health"--Dr.

 uptake of glucose by the cells that need it to power their activity.

-The prognosis with this orthodox treatment is increasing disability
+The prognosis with this orthodox treatment is increasing disability and

-other vital organ.
+vital organ.

 Alternative Medical Treatment

-The third step to a cure for this disease is to become informed and
+The third step to a cure for this disease is to become informed and to

 Effective alternative treatment that directly leads to a cure is available